plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 1. **Scientific grade.** Plotly.js is comparable in scope and features to MATLAB or Python’s matplotlib, but written in JavaScript, the language of the Web.

 2. **SVG & WebGL backends.** Plotly.js uses both D3.js (SVG) and WebGL for graphics rendering.
-WebGL allows interactive rendering of hundreds of thousands to millions of x-y points, while D3.js is more practical for up to tens of thousands of points.
+WebGL allows interactive rendering of hundreds of thousands to millions of x-y points, while D3.js is more practical for up to tens of thousands of points and vector-quality image export.

 3. **Testing framework.** For [code contributors](https://github.com/plotly/plotlyjs/graphs/contributors), the plotly.js image testing framework makes it the most stable JavaScript charting library available.